-High Quality State Student Academic Achievement Standards - Baldwin County (LEA) participates in the student academic assessment program that is outlined in the Alabama Comprehensive Assessment plan.
+High Quality State Student Academic Achievement Standards -

+Baldwin County (LEA) participates in the student academic assessment program that is outlined in the Alabama Comprehensive Assessment plan.

-ACAP Summative Assessment for grades 2-8 ACAP Alternate Assessment for grades 2-8, 10 and 11
+- ACAP Summative Assessment for grades 2-8 ٠

+- ACAP Alternate Assessment for grades 2-8, 10 and 11 •

-- PreACT for grade 10
+- PreACT for grade 10 •

-ACT with Writing for grade 11
+- ACT with Writing for grade 11

-ACT WorkKeys for grade 12

-ACCESS for ELLs for grades K-12
+- ACT WorkKeys for grade 12 ACCESS for ELLs for grades K-12

 - Alternate ACCESS for ELLs for grades K-12

-- NAEP
+- NAEP .

-- ACAP Supplemental Reading Test

-- ALAKids for Kindergarten
+- ACAP Supplemental Reading Test ALAKids for Kindergarten •

 Also, local schools use additional assessments and programs to assist in planning for instruction and determining student growth and achievement based on Alabama grade level performance standards.
 These assessment programs will provide information to parents and students; assist in diagnosing, teaching, and utilizing appropriate learning strategies; evaluate program effectiveness; determine and provide professional development; and revise program components, as needed.

+- IXL Diagnostic Assessment for Secondary Math •

-- Next Steps in Guided Reading for grades K-6
+- Next Steps in Guided Reading Assessment (NSGRA) for grades K-12

-- Kindergarten Quarterly Assessment
+- .
+Kindergarten Quarterly Assessment

 - Teaching Strategies-GOLD for PreK

 - Envision Math Assessments

 - Edgenuity for Grades 7-12

 - CERT for Secondary Schools

 - Renaissance Star Reading for Grades 2-12

 - Renaissance Star Math STAR for 2-12

 - Renaissance Star Early Literacy for Grades K & 1st

 In addition, perception surveys will be given to students, parents, and teachers in order to identify school characteristics that they consider to be of importance and concern at each local school.
 The information gained from these surveys will be tallied and areas of concern addressed with students, parents, teachers, and administration.
-Currently, Baldwin County Board of Education utilizes Cognia stakeholder surveys and the State required Title I Survey.
+Currently, Baldwin County Board of Education utilizes Cognia stakeholder surveys and the Alabama State Department Federal Programs annual Title I Survey.